-3.2 Interactive Visualizations
+3.2 Interactive Visualization and Exercises

 To improve the interactivity of content, the OpenDSA project has developed a sophisticated support system for developing rich interactive visualizations in HTML5 [33].
-We have already developed algorithm visualizations and exercises for much of undergraduate data structures and algorithms content, and will be expanding this content to more advanced topics in programming languages, finite automata, and complexity theory in the coming year under other NSF supported projects.
+We have already developed algorithm visualizations and exercises for much of undergraduate data structures and algorithms content, and are expanding this content to more advanced topics in programming languages, finite automata, and complexity theory in the coming year under other NSF supported projects.
 This rich body of materials and expertise in their creation will allow us to create a collection of materials appropriate to the non-major students in the CT course.
 Many of the fundamental data structures and themes relevant to big data are already covered within the existing collection of materials.
 We will be able to tailor those materials and create new materials more appropriate for this constituency.
 The OpenDSA infrastructure allows us to create small-scale simulation environments and interactive exercises that will let students "play with" big data streams and principles.

+Through our experience in teaching the Computational Thinking course we have identified an initial set of topics for which we will develop interactive visualizations and accompanying exercises.
+These topics are both foundational concepts in computing and ones with which students struggle.
+The initial topics are:

+Abstraction: the idea of representing real-world entities by properties that are relevant to the needs or interests of a given “stakeholder”.
+This is not something that our students find natural.
+Currently, a table is used to concretely express an abstraction where a column corresponds to a property and a row corresponds to an instance (the collection of properties that represent a specific real-world entity).

+Variables: an objective, quantifiable, and measurable characteristic that can be defined in information terms.
+Again, this is difficult for the students to grasp.
+Properties include both those defined for an abstraction (e.g., the temperature forecast for a given city by the weather service) but also a computed result (e.g., the average of the forecast temperature over a set of cities).
+Our students struggle with both the fundamental nature of properties (what are the relevant properties, the distinction between a property and its value) as well as the mechanical aspects (e.g., how should a property be named).

+Iteration: the idea of repetitive execution of a set of steps until some condition is satisfied.
+This is one of the most fundamental algorithmic concepts.
+The changing value of the iteration variable and its relationship to the entire collection of values is difficult for our students to grasp.

+State: the idea that the values of properties change over time corresponding to the actions of the algorithm is a subtle relation.
+The difficulty of explaining or debugging algorithms often traces back to a lack of understanding of this fundamental idea.

+Data structures: the different ways of organizing and accessing data with complex relationships.
+This presents a challenging learning task, especially when multiple layers of abstraction (nested or embedded data structures) are involved.

+We expect that other topics will be added to this list through additional experience and through the process of applying Instructional Design to the course.

-3.3 Immediate Feedback
+3.3 Immediate Code Guidance